elektronenhirn/gmusic-organizer/Readme.md

 ## Installation

 The dependency tree contains native node.js modules.
 Parts of them need to be compiled during installation.

-So you need a C++ toolchain (compiler/linker) on your machine.
+Compilation requires a C++ toolchain (compiler/linker) on your machine.
+See [node-gyp](https://www.npmjs.com/package/node-gyp) for installation instructions.

 #### Ubuntu 16.04